Retirement Retired Life

 Located less than an hour from the major cities of Norfolk and Virginia Beach, Cape Charles offers access to big-city amenities (such as major hospitals).

-However, you will also find plenty of small-town charm, including ice cream shops, bakeries, and restaurants.
+However, you'll also find plenty of small-town charm, including ice cream shops, bakeries, and restaurants.

 Tybee Island, Georgia